masonfmatthews/rails_assignments/assignments/teacherbook/README.md

 ## Objectives

-### Learning Objectives

 After completing this assignment, you should...

 * Understand basic Rails authentication
 * Understand sessions in Rails
-* Understand basic Rails associations

-### Performance Objectives

 After completing this assignment, you should be able to effectively...

-* Implement a :has_many and :belongs_to relationships in Rails
 * Build your own authentication system

 ## Details

 ### Deliverables

-* **A Repository.** Create a new github repository under your account.
+* **A repository.** Create a new github repository under your account.
 Commit often, not just at the end.
 Continue to #shipit!
-* **A README.** Doesn't have to be much, but it does have to exist.
-It must include at least one header and a link to your app running on Heroku.
+* **A README.** It must include at least one header and a link to your app running on Heroku.
-* **A Working Rails app on Heroku.**
-* (No test suite quite yet)
+* **A test suite.** Build your application using TDD.
+Your test suite must include unit tests, controller tests, and at least two integration tests.

 ## Normal Mode